mihanizm56/redux-core-modules/README.md

 - Store initialization
 - Core redux-modules for common usage
 - Utils for redux code-splitting
-- React component that help to make redux code-splitting comfortable to use
+- ReduxStoreLoader component that helps to make redux code-splitting comfortable to use

 #### installation